 In the online world, the equivalent is NOT a sales page – the equivalent is the squeeze page: A potential customer will come to your squeeze page, find it interesting and decide to sign up for your email list.
 One the customer is on your list, he is in your store.

-But let’s continue with the traditional shopping experience: What comes next is the behaviour inside the store.
+But let’s continue with the traditional shopping experience: What comes next is the behavior inside the store.

 Once you enter a store, ideally you are presented with a guided shopping experience – even if you don’t notice it.
 Items are placed within the store in a specific way – so that you will pass many different items, but once you are interested in a specific item, you will suddenly find more information about this item.
 Or similar items to compare.